beave/sagan/doc/source/configuration.rst

 file assigns priorities numbers to different classifications levels.
 The ``references`` is a pointer to addresses that Sagan can point users to find more information about an alert.

-The ``xbit-storage`` tells Sagan "how" to store xbit information.
+The ``flexbit-storage`` tells Sagan "how" to store flexbit information.
 In most cases, you'll want to leave this default (mmap).

 The ``input-type`` tells what format Sagan will receive data via the named PIPE (FIFO).
 Traditionally,